-- 160 students were referred for crisis, adjustment, anxiety, and trauma, while 153 referrals were identified for social skills.
-Seventy-eight students were referred for depression and anger while 25 students were referred for academic support and organizational help. - One intern designed a full remote outreach program for 39 students who met weekly and remotely in groups during the academic year to address SEL and to provide for social interactions with peers. - Another intern successfully developed and offered 28 mindfulness sessions to her students and staff during the academic year. - Boys continue to be referred greater than girls, with 172 boys referred vs. 133 girls during the 2020-2021 school year. - In total, the interns provided 2610 documented individual, group, in-class, crisis, check-ins, and supportive interventions, 1836 parent and teacher collaborations and outside collateral contacts.
-In addition, they published three parent newsletters for our parents of preschool students. - Interns continue to work with students and parents around mutually identified treatment goals and treatment plans allowing for the necessary involvement of parents in the change process, the engagement and empowerment of students, and the evaluation and modification of interventions and treatment successes. - Family engagement opportunities were significant this year as parents were quick to reach out to interns for support and consultation and to share common challenges while striving for a shared responsibility in student learning and development. - Outside training included child protection laws and process by the Plymouth area DCF Office.
+- One hundred and eighty-eight, (188), students were referred for crisis, adjustment, anxiety, and trauma, with 11 of those referrals for bereavement.
+Two hundred and two (202) were identified for social skills and 102 were referred for depression and anger while 27 students were referred for academic support and organizational help.
+The number for reasons for referrals all increased from last year's data. - Boys continue to be referred greater than girls, with 164 boys referred vs. 129 girls during the 2021-2022 school year. - In total, the interns provided 3,130 documented individual, group, in-class, crisis, check-ins, and supportive interventions, 1,386 parent and teacher collaborations and outside collateral contacts.
+And the publication of 6 parent newsletters for the parents of pre-school students. - Interns continue to work with students and parents around mutually identified treatment goals and treatment plans allowing for the necessary involvement of parents in the change process, the engagement and empowerment of students, and the evaluation and modification of interventions and treatment successes. - Family engagement opportunities remained significant this year as parents were quick to reach out to interns for support, and consultation and to share common challenges while striving for a shared responsibility in the students learning and development. - Significant themes included feelings and issues related to learning loss, social isolation/interaction, social media influences, delayed developmental milestones and experiences, loss/bereavement, parent illness, gender identity, anxiety, depression, trauma, attendance issues and ineffective social and coping skills, most likely highlighted by the unpredictability of our ongoing global pandemic. - Our preschool interns were members of the enrollment screening teams and meet with parents to conduct psychosocial assessments and to provide support during these meetings.

-The North River Collaborative coordinates the School-Based Municipal Medicaid Reimbursement Program for member and non-member school districts.
+The North River Collaborative coordinates the school-based Municipal Medicaid Reimbursement Program for member and non-member school districts.
 Since the collaborative began providing this service in 1994, more than \$35 million has been returned to the participating cities and towns.
-In FY21, approximately \$1.4 million dollars were returned to 17 districts.
+In FY22, approximately \$2,684,606 million dollars were returned to 16 districts.